zTrix/zio/readme.md

 # io = zio(('1.2.3.4', 1337))           # used to exploit remote service

 io.write(your_awesome_ropchain_or_shellcode)
-# hey, we get a shell!
+# hey, we got an interactive shell!
 io.interact()
 ```